maelhos/gmogoat.fr/content/posts/two-descent.md

 ### The good

-As mentioned by multiple (way more knowledgeble) people on the Cryptohack discord, one can use Heegner point method in *Pari* with :
+As mentioned by multiple (way more knowledgeable) people on the Cryptohack discord, one can use Heegner point method in *Pari* with :

 ```python
 sage: %time pari.ellheegner(pari.ellinit([-(20478//2)**2, 0]))